yoyoberenguer/NE555-timer-/README.md

 (in single supply mode 3v - 36V).
 It as also a low input bias current of 20nA and low input offset voltages of 2mv, for those reasons a single AS358 is used in the diagram for U1A & U1B.

-The voltage supplied to the comparator is 0 - 5V and the output will varie from 0V to 5V.
+The voltage supplied to the comparator is 0 - 5V and the output will vary from 0V to 5V.
 - Output is high (+5v) when V+ > V-
 - Output is low (0v) when v+ < V-